lpratt30/pr12/README.md

 ## Testing & Debugging Part I

-The primary means of testing was locally transferring a list of files between a gfclient user and a gfserver user.
-Debugging statements were placed liberally throughtout all functions and code with if(DEBUG) print(error); and #define DEBUG 1 such that it could easily be quieted.
-Anywhere a function could error or some data manipulation could occur that would have change to result in error later, these statements existed.
-These statements were placed precisely enough to not overcrowd the terminal but liberally enough to function almost as if GDB.

 One critical error was that the files contained the exact number of bytes after being transferred as they should, but the file corrupted.
 The command cmp file1 file2 showed that the files were off at the very first bytes.
-To try to visualize, a .txt file was created and sent, and shown to be corrupted by ~90 bytes.
+To visualize, a .txt file was sent, and shown to be corrupted by ~90 bytes.
 The corruption wasn't continuous, some invalid characters existed in the middle of the file.
 Buffers were confirmed to have no off-by-one errors or other.
-To narrow down the problem, a binary gfclient was downloaded from the interops thread on Piazza (Matthew Borland) and tested against the server.
-The files did not corrupt, so the client was known to be the issue.
+A binary gfclient and gfserver was downloaded from the interops thread on Piazza (Matthew Borland) and tested against these implementations.
+The files did not corrupt for binary gfserver, so the client was known to be the issue.

-Strangely, the code functioned as it should when exactly the response size in bytes was recv() in one call, but no more no less.
-This didn't make sense because the parser for the response header was doing memory comparisons between the buffer and possible response header format, only up to the length of received bytes.
+The code functioned as it should when exactly the response size in bytes was recv() in one call, but no more no less.
+This didn't track because the parser for the response header was doing byte level memory comparisons between the buffer and possible response header format, only up to the length of received bytes.
 Why would a byte-level parser function incorrectly when parsing from a buffer that was written to (with the correct buffer offset updated by the number of bytes received in prior calls) once, but not multiple times?
 Or once, but with byte level comparisons only at the start of the buffer?
-The stranger thing yet is the files didn't always corrupt, they had about a 10% chance to not corrupt.
+The stranger thing yet is the files didn't always corrupt, they had about a 15% chance to not corrupt.
 This random chance of succsess pointed that it may be memory management between succsessive calls, but this was tested to not be the case by ensuring all buffers were zero'ed and all vars initalized for each request.
-The chars being passes into the parses was also manually printed before being passed to show it was passing the expected scheme, format, and file size.
+The chars being passed into the parser was manually printed before being passed to show it was passing the expected scheme, format, and file size.

-After using excessive print statements and going line by line with GDB, the issue turned out to involve the manner void* buffers were being written into.
+After going line by line with GDB, the issue turned out to involve the manner void* buffers were being parsed from.
 Because we can't know what type of data will be transmitted ahead of time, all the buffers used were void* buffer[BUFSIZE].
-However, when the buffer was being passed into the parsing function, data that previously could be manually extracted and printed no longer fully existed.
-GETFILE GET would become GET.
+However, when the buffer was being passed into the parsing function, it resulted in undefined behavior when doing memcmp of bytes in the buffer to possible header formats represented by strings (not including comparisons to null terminator).

-The idea then was to avoid this funkiness and stop doing byte level comparisons and instead use string comparisons by casting to a char* buffer.
-However, after changing the signature to fit a char* buffer, the parser only worked when receiving 1 bytes at a time, and would not work when receiving exact response size or greater.
-Somewhere between here and there the parser logic was jumbled.
-The parser was re-written to do byte level comparisons, using memcmp.
 It was then tested against recvs() of 1 bytes at a time, response_header bytes, and 8192 bytes.
 It was found to work in all cases.
 This parser (and corresponding 1 second socket timeout option that allows n fail recv() attempts) is robust as it can handle recvs() that have a lot of latency and randomness.
-After having a robust connection system and response parse parser, server responses other than GF_OK were tested to check for correct assignment of GF_VALUE and return values which was relavitely trivial.
+After having a robust connection system and response parse parser, server responses other than GF_OK were tested to check for correct assignment of GF_VALUE and return values which was relatively trivial.

 ## Part II